qianwenzheng/qianwenzheng.github.io/indvproposal.md

 ![People exchanging contact info](/img/exchangenums.jpeg) *Exchanging contact info should be less of a hassle [^2]*

-Exchanging contact info is even a bigger hassle when people form new groups (such as project teams or a table of strangers at a conference) and need to exchange contacts with each group member.
+Exchanging contact info is even a bigger inconvenience when people form new groups (such as teams or a table of strangers at a conference) and need to exchange contacts with each group member.

 **3. Our contact information often changes with time**